emsky/emsky.github.io/_pages/epldt.md

   - name: phasewhy
     heading: "Understanding"
     description: |
       We sat down with stakeholders and learned that management teams may not be aware of the strategic value of design, and do not use it as a resource for innovation.
-Our mission was clear: culture change&mdash;
+Our mission was clear &mdash;
     insightlefttitle: |
       Goal #1: Provide design leadership to the designers and developers across teams to help streamline design output and centralize resources
     insightleftdesc: |